mmmorris1975/aws-runas/README.md

 The program supports custom configuration attributes in the .aws/config file to specify the session token and assume role credential lifetime.
 These are non-standard attributes to the AWS SDK, but should be ignored by the SDK and not cause any issues.
-Values are specified as golang time.Duration strings (https://golang.org/pkg/time/#ParseDuration)
+Values are specified as golang time.Duration strings (https://golang.org/pkg/time/#ParseDuration).
+These attributes are handled the same way as the mfa_serial attribute: they can be specified as part of a profile directly, as part of a source_profile, or as part of the default profile.

   * `session_token_duration` This attribute specifies the lifetime of the session token credentials (which carry the MFA information)
   * `credentials_duration` This attribute specifies the lifetime of the assume role credentials requested by aws-runas